ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 *Note:* <span style="color:red">Please get R installed on your laptop and bring it with you. </span>
 [Slides](https://ximarketing.github.io/class/teachingfiles/R.pdf)
-*Note:* Please get R installed on your laptop and bring it with you.
 Teaching materials: [A beginner's guide to R](https://ximarketing.github.io/class/R_basics.html)

 **Lecture 3: Introduction to Data Scraping**